Glebsin/Daily-challenge-completion-widget/README.md

 98% github copilot + 1% chatgpt + 1% me

-This widget is designed for tracking daily challenge completion

-**HOW TO USE:**
+# HOW TO USE

 Download executable in releases or compile widget.py (ask copilot or chatgpt how) (**WARNING**: next to the executable file, a settings file widget_settings.json is created, it is better to open the executable file in a separate folder).

-For statistics update you need create "New OAuth Application" here - https://osu.ppy.sh/home/account/edit#oauth (as an example in the "Application Callback URLs" field you can specify `http://localhost:3456/`), then you need open widget settings (right click) and paste Client ID, Client Secret and username.
+For statistics update you need create "New OAuth Application" here - https://osu.ppy.sh/home/account/edit#oauth (as an example in the "Application Callback URLs" field you can specify `http://localhost:3456/`), then you need open widget settings (right click) and paste **Client ID**, **Client Secret** and **username**.

 Use context menu on right click to change settings (scaling, always on top toggle, run at startup toggle, change updating time, view last update statistic time, exit).

-Functions:
+# Features

-1. scaling from 100 to 500%
+- Scaling from 100% to 500%
-2. scaling and position save
+- Scaling and position save
-3. sticking to the edge of the screen
+- Sticking to the edge of the screen
-4. always on top switch
+- Always on top switch
-5. precise movement of the widget by arrows
+- Precise movement of the widget by arrows
-6. autostart
+- Autostart
-7. manual update
+- Manual update
-8. ability to change widget update time
+- Ability to change widget update time

-Todo:
+# Todo
-1. make theme customizing
+- Make theme customizing
-2. make other statistic popup at hover
+- Make other statistic popup at hover
-3. give the ability to switch the number of days to best streak or current streak or total participation (now its only total participation)
+- Make ability to switch the number of days to best streak or current streak or total participation (now its only total participation)
-4. make right colors for all number of days
+- Make right colors for all number of days

 <sub>727</sub>